catseye/SixtyPical/README.md

 *   explicit tail calls
 *   indirect subroutine calls

-The reference implementation can execute, analyze, and compile SixtyPical programs to 6502 machine code.
+The reference implementation can analyze and compile SixtyPical programs to 6502 machine code.

 Documentation
 -------------